Boer Goat

 The Boer Goat is considered one of the most profitable breeds for meat production.
 Their rapid growth and high meat-to-bone ratio make them ideal for commercial farming.
 Boer goats often fetch premium prices in livestock markets, especially during festivals and special occasions.

 They are also in demand for breeding programs, exhibitions, and crossbreeding with local goat breeds to improve performance.
+For dairy-focused operations, the Nubian Goat is a versatile alternative that also commands strong market interest.

 🎯 Why Choose Boer Goats?